 The discipline of sociology is dedicated to the analysis of different forms of interaction and their significance for personal and social life.

-Students will join faculty who are tackling a wide range of substantive topics in their own research, including race and identity, family cohesion, the socio-cultural origins of different musical genres, civic engagement and community partnerships, sociology of the city, and the evolving social dynamics of religion, digital technology, and culture.
+Students will join faculty who are tackling a wide range of topics in their own research, including race and identity, family cohesion, the sociocultural origins of different musical genres, civic engagement and community partnerships, sociology of the city, and the evolving social dynamics of religion, digital technology, and culture.

 Majors complete an internship, conduct an independent study project, or study abroad.

 What can I do with a sociology degree?